polyphene/holium-rs-sdk/README.md

 ### Macro

-Located in `./crates/macro`, the macro crate is a `proc-macro` crate that implements the procedural macro that will be used in the Holium transformation.
+Located in `./crates/macro`, the macro crate is a `proc-macro` crate that implements the procedural macro used for compilation of transformations in the Holium Framework.

 ### Macro Support